lokicik/KPMG_Data_Analytics_Virtual_Internship/README.md

 * Customer Addresses
 * Transactions data in the past 3 months

-We performed the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data.
+We performed the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty.
+Ltd’s data.

 ## Task 2: Data Insights
 #### Targeting high value customers based on customer demographics and attributes.